-Considering many factors such as the surrounding transportation facilities, typical commuting patterns, existing development in the area, and Average Daily Traffic counts, traffic for the proposed development is anticipated as follows: It is anticipated that 20% of the trips will go to/from the south via State Route 195 and 10% of the trips will go to/from the southwest via Cheney Spokane Road, with 5% of those trips being distributed to/from the north via Grove Road toward Interstate 90 and the remaining 5% of trips will continue to/from the southwest toward Cheney via Cheney-Spokane Road.
-It is anticipated that 70% of the trips will go to/from the north via State Route 195, with 10% of those trips being distributed to/from the commercial area on Cheney Spokane Road, 9% of the trips being distributed to/from the west via Thorpe Road, 4% of the trips being distributed to/from the north via 10° of the trips being distributed to/from the trips being distributed to/from the trips being distributed to/from the north via 110° of the trips being distributed to/from the west via Thorpe Road, 4% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the north via 16° Avenue, 14% of the trips being distributed to/from the east via Interstate 90.
+Considering many factors such as the surrounding transportation facilities, typical commuting patterns, existing development in the area, and Average Daily Traffic counts, traffic for the proposed development is anticipated as follows: It is anticipated that 20% of the trips will go to/from the south via State Route 195, 5% of the trips will go to/from the southwest via Cheney Spokane Road, and 75% of the trips will go to/from the north via State Route 195 with 10% of those trips being distributed to/from the commercial area on Cheney Spokane Road, 10% of the trips being distributed to/from the west via Thorpe Road, 5% of the trips being distributed to/from the north via 10% of the trips being distributed to/from the north via 16th Avenue, 15% of the trips being distributed to/from the west via Interstate 90, and 25% of the trips being distributed to/from the east via Interstate 90.
 Please see Figures 3 & 4 for a visual representation of the project trip distribution.